 This information should be treated with similar consideration as patient sensitive information.
 This means that it should only be accessible to those who have need of it; it should be kept secure if in use outwith the office; and, if in paper format, it should be disposed of securely when there is no longer a use for it.
+See also employees' privacy notice.

-8. Using public transport
+9. Using public transport